Horsetail: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-It's known that horsetail contains 5% to 8% silica and silicic acid, substances that play a role in the formation of connective tissue.
-In vitro, silicon seems to increase collagen production by osteoblasts.
-It has also been shown that a plant complex containing silicon from horsetail has an anti-elastase activity (elastase being an enzyme that catalyzes the hydrolysis of elastin, an elastic fiber responsible for the elasticity of the dermis).
-These effects justify the use of horsetail to treat edema caused by trauma and to accelerate wound healing.
+Horsetail is known to contain 5% to 8% silica and silicic acid, substances that play a role in the formation of connective tissue.
+In vitro, silicon appears to increase collagen production by osteoblasts.
+It has also been shown that a plant complex containing silica derived from horsetail has anti-elastase activity (elastase being an enzyme that catalyzes the hydrolysis of elastin, an elastic fiber responsible for dermal elasticity).
+These effects justify the use of horsetail to treat edema caused by shock and to accelerate wound healing.

 Usages associés